Help, we are infested with rodents!

 Louis has badgered me about a pet rat, for nearly a year.
 I was finally starting to come around to the idea because if you can’t have a pet when you’re 7, when can you.
 Plus they only live 2 years, which I was seeing as an upside.

 A local lady rat-lover had recently rescued a bunch of them from destination python food.
 I had agreed to take two females, just as the lockdown was starting.
-That, plus Joshua’s treatment escalating, made me hesitate for a month.
+That, plus Joshua’s treatment escalating, made me hesitate.
 But then, no time is a good time at the moment, so we did a socially-distanced handover 2 weeks ago.

 I wanted to do something, just for Louis.
 We have been trying to insulate him from the impact of Joshua’s leukaemia, but it is a bit impossible.
 Life has dramatically changed.
 From the things we can do, to the things we talk about.
 We haven’t been away for 7 months; enriching outdoor fun has stopped.
 Christmas day morning was quietly just me (trying to make it seem exciting) and Louis.
 Fortunately we had the magic of Santa’s visit to fill the family vacuum.